VITEX AGNUS-CASTUS Overview Information

 How does it work?

-Vitex agnus-castus seems to affect many hormones that regulate women's reproductive cycles.
+Vitex agnus-castus seems to affect many hormones that are involved in women's reproductive cycle.

 Possibly Effective for:

-- Premenstrual dysphoric disorder (PMDD), a more severe form of PMS.
-Vitex agnus-castus is about as effective as the prescription drug fluoxetine (Prozac) for relieving symptoms of PMDD.
-However, vitex agnus-castus seems to be somewhat more effective for physical symptoms such as breast tenderness, swelling, cramps, and food cravings.
-Fluoxetine seems to be somewhat more effective for psychological symptoms such as depression, irritability, insomnia, nervous tension, and feeling out of control.
+- Premenstrual dysphoric disorder.
+Some research shows that vitex agnus-castus might work about as well as the prescription drug fluoxetine (Prozac) for relieving symptoms of this condition.
+Vitex agnus-castus seems to be better for physical symptoms like breast tenderness, swelling, and cramps.
+Fluoxetine seems to be better for depressed mood, feeling nervous and feeling out of control.

 - Menopausal symptoms.